Overview

 One recent study found that both in-person and virtual cognitive-behavioral therapy3 could lead to improved symptoms of adjustment disorder, with virtual therapy being associated with more significant long-term improvements than other study groups.
 Although this study used a small sample size, it shows early support for online CBT as a treatment for this condition.

 CBT is often delivered as a short-term treatment, with sessions typically lasting between 12 and 20 weeks.
 Adjustment disorder can resolve within six months, and short-term therapy like CBT fits into that timeframe.
-Other types of therapy that may be useful in treating adjustment disorder include long-term treatment over months or years, family therapy, or self-help groups.
+Other types of therapy that may be useful in treating adjustment disorders include long-term treatment over months or years, family therapy, or self-help groups.

 Medication